mingcv/YTMT-Strategy/README.md

 ## Trash or Treasure?
-An Interactive Dual-Stream Strategy for Single Image Reflection Separation (NeuraIPS 2021)
+An Interactive Dual-Stream Strategy for Single Image Reflection Separation (NeurIPS 2021)
 by Qiming Hu, Xiaojie Guo.

 ### Dependencies